 Another great way to avoid using up precious square footage with bulky floor standing drying racks is a wall mounted, fold away airer.

 Place this rack from Pulley Maid above a radiator and you have an instant practical drying space that would work in even the most restrictive of spaces.

 7. Cover up a laundry room with curtains

 Let’s face facts, washers and dryers are never going to be aesthetically pleasing.
 So cover up those eyesores really inexpensively with some makeshift curtains.
 You can choose a pattern that suits your space and attach it to some net wire, keeping your bulky appliances out of sight, out of mind.
 Just the way we like it.

-8. Don't neglect the back of your doors
+8. Don't neglect the back of your doors in a laundry room

 Don’t overlook the backs of doors, they can be a great place for storing smaller items, such as brushes and washing powder in baskets.

 This door rack from Elfa is made up of a combination of different sized wire baskets, ideal for storing bottles of laundry detergent, fabric softener, pegs or hand towels.

 Top tip: The back of the door is also a great place for storing the ironing board - get a wall mounted holder or fix on some ordinary coat hooks.

 9. Create a area in your laundry room for folding